jetstack/kube-oidc-proxy/demo/README.md

 When components have their TLS secrets, you will then be able to login to the Gangway portal on EKS and download your Kubeconfig.
-Again, when trying this Kubeconfig, you should initially be greeted with unauthorized to that resource until RBAC permissions have been granted to this user.
+Again, when trying this Kubeconfig, you will initially be greeted with an "unauthorized" error message until RBAC permissions have been granted to this user.